Correlation Between IShares Dividend and Franklin International

 Strong

-Over the last 90 days iShares Dividend and has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in iShares Dividend and are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 Despite somewhat strong basic indicators, IShares Dividend is not utilizing all of its potentials.
 The newest stock price disturbance, may contribute to short-term losses for the investors.

 Franklin International